Yet another Chinese phone maker wants to break into the US

 Zhao has some lofty goals.
 The company generates 85 percent of sales in China, where it's the No. 2 brand behind Apple, but it wants to get half of its sales from outside of China by 2022.

 The US market could help with that, but it's a tricky proposition.
-Most US consumers buy their phones from their carriers, who strike partnerships with phone makers and require them to tweak their phones to meet their standards.
+Most US consumers buy their phones from their carriers, who strike partnerships with phone makers and require them to tweak their phones to meet the carriers' standards.

 At least for now, Honor has no intention of following those carrier requirements.